 Invasiveness and downtime

-If you are looking for something less invasive and takes less time to apply, dental bridges would fall under that category.
+If you are looking for something less invasive and take less time to apply, dental bridges would fall under that category.
 Dental bridges do not need any invasive surgery or bone grafting.
 Two visits to your dentists a couple of weeks apart will be enough.
 Dental implants, on the other hand, can take up to six months.

 With dental implants, patients will sometimes need bone grafting.
 This procedure takes several months to heal before they can place the implants.
 It can take about three to six months for the osseointegration to complete after installation.
 Dental implants can lead to surgical complications, but they have a 97% success rate.